edunavata/gpu-bd/domain/gpu/README.md

 All market data is ingested as immutable observations.

+## Modeling Intent (Silver)

+The Silver layer is designed for recommendation decisions, not exhaustive catalogs.
+It models:
+- Comparable, stable hardware characteristics
+- Vendor-neutral abstractions
+- Capabilities that materially influence recommendations

 ## Normalization Strategy

 The Silver layer uses selective, pragmatic normalization to balance stability and queryability: